 Don’t let anyone tell you a college degree – or what major you pick – doesn’t make a big difference in life.
 The numbers tell a different story.

-But for the first time, on Oct.
+But for the first time ever, on Oct.
 10, the Census Bureau released reports analyzing lifetime earnings by both degree field and occupation.
 These reports are based on the 2010 and 2011 American Community Surveys, which unlike the U.S. Census are taken every year and show how people live, rather than just counting them and breaking down demographics.

-There are several interesting findings, some of which you have probably heard anecdotally.
+There are several interesting findings, some of which you have probably heard before anecdotally.
 But now we can attach dollar signs to hard data, with the caveat that estimates are “not intended to be a prediction but an illustrative example of the magnitude of differences in earnings,” according to one Census report.

 Here are 10 things you should know about how college affects your job opportunities and pay…